FOREX-Dollar jumps as Powell flags higher terminal rate

 +11.1400

-(Reporting by Karen Brettell; additional reporting by Sinead Carew in New York; Editing by Jason Neely and Andrea Ricci)
+(Reporting by Karen Brettell; additional reporting by Sinead Carew in New York; Editing by Jason Neely, Andrea Ricci and Richard Chang)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.